Abdurahman-Khattab/Berlin-Rental-Market-Clustering/README.md

 - **Data-Driven District Typology:** The 8-cluster model provides a sophisticated, empirical framework for categorizing neighborhoods based on economic behavior rather than tradition or perception, revealing patterns like "transitional" districts that are critical for understanding urban development.

 ---

 ## 👩‍💻 Author
 **Amira Ben Salem**
 📫 Email: besamira77@gmail.com
 📍 Berlin, Germany

+---

+## Disclaimer & Ethical Note:

+- Educational Purpose: This project was created for portfolio/educational purposes to demonstrate skills in data cleaning, exploration, and machine learning.
+- Data Source: The analysis is based on a publicly available dataset.
+I do not claim to own or have collected this data.
+- Limitations: The findings and clusters are exploratory in nature and are based on the specific methodology and assumptions detailed in the notebook.
+They are not definitive and should not be considered a complete representation of reality.
+- Not Endorsement: This project is not affiliated with, endorsed by, or sponsored by any mentioned companies or entities.